CarloLepelaars/irouter/README.md

 ### Multiple Modalities

-Combine text, images, PDFs, and audio in a single request by simply passing a list of strings.
+Combine text, images, PDFs, and audio in a single request.
+Simply pass a list of strings containing URLs, filepaths and/or text.

 ```python
 from irouter import Call